marciopocebon/Soundboard/README.md

-# NanoSoundboard
+# Soundboard

 A GUI soundboard application template

 ## Description

-NanoSoundboard is a JavaFX GUI application that allows the user to play sounds by clicking buttons.
+Soundboard is a JavaFX GUI application that allows the user to play sounds by clicking buttons.
 This package comes with one sample audio file and one button.
 It is intended to be a template for creating your own soundboard.